ulrikdamm/Forbind/README.md

 # I’m intrigued.
 How do I learn more?

 For more examples, open the Xcode project and run the ForbindDemo iOS app.
 It has a few practical examples.
-Or you can just see the sources files for the [animation demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/ChainedAnimationsDemoViewController.swift) and the [network request demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/NetworkRequestDemoViewController.swift)
+Or you can just see the sources files for the [animation demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/ChainedAnimationsDemoViewController.swift), the [network request demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/NetworkRequestDemoViewController.swift) and the [print IP demo](https://github.com/ulrikdamm/Forbind/blob/master/ForbindDemo/PrintIPDemoViewController.swift)

 The whole library is in the files [bind.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Bind.swift), [combine.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Combine.swift) and [dataStructures.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/DataStructures.swift).
 Each file has comments explaining how it works in more detail.